-Obviously it's trivial for an attacker to collect all (encrypted) objects distributed through the Bitmessage network.
-If this attacker can somehow get the private key of a user, they can decrypt all stored messages intended for that user, as well as impersonate said user.
+Obviously it's trivial for an attacker to collect all (encrypted) objects distributed through the Bitmessage network - as long as disk space is not an issue.
+If this attacker can somehow get the private key of a user, they can decrypt all stored messages intended for that user, as well as impersonate said user6.

 Plausible deniability can, in some scenarios, help against this.
-This action, called "nuking an address", is done by anonymously publishing the private keys somewhere publicly accessible.
+This action, called "nuking an address", is done by anonymously publishing the private keys somewhere publicly accessible7.

-Perfect forward secrecy seems impractical to implement, as it requires to exchange messages prior to sending content.
-That would in turn need proof of work to protect the network, resulting in twice the work for the sender and three times longer to send - that is if both clients are online.
+Perfect forward secrecy seems impractical to implement, as it requires to exchange messages prior to sending encrypted content.
+That would in turn need proof of work to protect the network, resulting in twice the work for the sender and three times longer to send - that is, if both clients are online.
+Exchanging messages would be all but impossible if both users are online sporadically.